DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - does not provide attackers with any information prior to the attack
             - this simulates an external attacker trying to gain access to information about the business and technical environment before engaging in an attack
             - these tests are sometimes called "**unknown environment**" tests
+- **Excersice Types**:
+    - **Red Team**: A group of security professionals who simulate real-world attacks to test the defenses of an organization.
+        - They are an internal or external entity dedicated to testing the effectiveness of a security program by emulating tools and techniques of likely attackers in the most realistic way possible
+        - They are offence
+        - Think of attackers testing the system for weaknesses.
+    - **Blue Team**: A group of security professionals responsible for defending an organization’s IT infrastructure from attacks.
+        - They are internal security team that defends against Red Team and real attackers
+        - They are defence
+        - Think of defenders protecting the system from attacks.
+    - **Purple Team**: A collaboration between the red team and blue team to improve the overall security of an organization.
+        - exist to ensure and maximise the effectiveness of the red and blue teams
+        - They are for process improvement
+        - Think of a cooperative effort where attackers and defenders work together to strengthen security.
+   - **White Team**: responsible for overseeing an engagement/competition between a Red Team of mock attackers and a Blue Team of actual defenders.
+        - They do not participate directly in the attack (red team) or defense (blue team) activities but ensure fair play and adherence to the rules.
+        - Facilitate communication and coordination between red and blue teams.
+        - Observe the security exercise to ensure that it is realistic and that all parties follow the guidelines.
+        - Set the boundaries and objectives of the security exercise to ensure it is controlled and focused.
+        - Think of judge or referee

 - 6.2.3 Log reviews
     - **Security Information and Event Management (SIEM)**: packages that collect information using the syslog functionality present in many devices, operating systems, and applications.
 Note: Windows systems generate logs in the Windows native logging format.
 To send syslog events, Windows systems require a helper application or tool.
     - Admins may choose to deploy logging policies through Windows Group Policy Objects (GPOs)